Government Contractors Inflationary Update – Guidance from the DoD and GSA

 For a more detailed guide on reducing inflation risk, see our risk mitigation strategies in our article here or contact us for more information.

 Today’s Thought Leaders

 About Peter Ryan

 Peter T. Ryan co-founded Ryan & Wetmore in 1988 with business partner Michael J. Wetmore.
 Peter provides clients with the best strategies for success.
 His expertise extends across various industries.
 Peter obtained a Master of Business Administration in Finance from the University of Baltimore and a Bachelor of Arts in Accounting from the Catholic University of America.

 About Jason Dudas

-Director & CPA
+Partner & CPA

-Jason is a Senior Manager in our Vienna, VA office.
+Jason is a Partner in our Vienna, VA office.
 Since joining the firm in 2009, he has worked closely with clients on tax, audit and accounting issues.
 Jason has become an expert in construction accounting and is a member of the Real Estate and Construction CPA’s.
 He also has experience with research and development credits, and tangible property regulations.

 About Rosie Cheng

 Rosie Cheng is a Finance Consultant at Ryan & Wetmore.
 She focuses on government contracting services and produces many of the firm’s government contracting newsletters.
 Rosie graduated from Georgetown University with a Master of Science in Management and from William and Mary with a Bachelor of Business Administration.